cXense/cx-java-sdk/README.md

 # cx-java-sdk

-Note that this API is currently experimental and not supported by Cxense.
+***Note***: that this API is currently experimental and not supported by Cxense.
 A fully supported version might be released in the future.

 ## Features